Mohammedkb/RepData_PeerAssessment1/PA1_template.md

 ## What is the average daily activity pattern?

-Make a time series plot of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all days (y-axis).
+#### 1. Make a time series plot (i.e. type = "l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all days (y-axis).

-In order to produce this plot we first summarize the raw data by creating the average steps per interval.
+In order to produce this plot we first summarize the raw data by creating the average steps per interval across all days.
 (The first 5 rows of the averaged data is shown below).

 Then, we plot intervals versus average number of steps in a time-series plot.